Thai IPOs poised for post-coup rally

 INFRASTRUCTURE FUNDS

 Recent IPOs performed strongly.
-Shares in beverage maker Sappe, for example, doubled on its June 25 debut and has risen a further 7.2 percent from there.
+Shares in beverage maker Sappe (SAPPE.BK), for example, doubled on its June 25 debut and has risen a further 7.2 percent from there.

 The ruling military council's commitment approval of 2.4-trillion-baht of infrastructure investment over the next eight years, has also excited investors.

-Construction stocks have surged with shares in builders such as Ch Karnchang Pcl and Italian Thai Development up almost 50 percent.
+Construction stocks have surged with shares in builders such as Ch Karnchang Pcl (CK.BK) and Italian Thai Development (ITD.BK) up almost 50 percent.

 That deal is unlikely to come this year, however, due to a legal dispute of an underlying asset.